-If accepted as a trainee for the Community Education and Training (CET) volunteer role, you will be required to attend a six-week (10am–2pm, one day per week) training program.
-The CET volunteer training program runs once per year, generally from around late August to mid-October, with a break from the school holidays.
+If you are accepted as a trainee for the Community Education and Training (CET) volunteer role, you will be required to attend a five-week (10am–2:30pm, one day per week) training program.

 Applications are encouraged at any time.
-Places are limited so if you are interested in this year’s training course, please contact us or fill in an application form as soon as possible.
+Places are limited, so if you are interested in this year’s training courses, please contact us or fill in an application form as soon as possible.

 What is covered?